khanlab/Khanlab_Tutorials/README.md

 # Khanlab_Tutorials

+	• Introduction:
+		Collaborating: who is experienced in what?
+		Where do we get help?
+		Slack channel

+	• Intro to Linux & Compute Canada
+		Windows virtual machine
+		SSH
+		Passwordless ssh
+		SSHFS for mounting drives and accessing data
+		Intro to Bash and commandline tools

+	• Data retrieval and conversion
+		Dicom server
+		BIDS

+	• Off the shelf processing
+		Singularity and docker intro
+		Running jobs on Compute Canada with Khanlab toolset (Neuroglia) Off the shelf pipelines

+	• Data visualization
+		ITKSnap
+		FSL
+		Slicer
+		Paraview

+	• Python for scientific programming
+		Intro to pycharm IDE
+		Setup pycharm like matlab
+		Python for matlab users
+		Pip for finding and obtaining python packages

+	• Jupyter notebooks and Python best practices Introduction to Jupyter
+		Customizing Pycharm
+		Setting up a virtual environment (and why it’s useful) GIT and pycharm

+	• Version control: Intro to GIT
+		Sales pitch for version control.
+		Making a good commit.
+		Saving changes to the cloud: github or gitlab

+	• Version control: Tour of GIT
+		A second sales pitch for version control.
+		Conceptually explain what Git can do
+		Resources for learning GIT in detail

+	• Creating custom pipelines with Nipype
+		Why nipype instead of bash?
+		Nipype with fsl & freesurfer
+		Pipeline for parameter tweaking (parallelizing a parameter search) Pipeline for studies (parallelizing subject processing)

+	• Singularity containers
+		Packaging a nipype pipeline into a singularity image Run a singularity image on Compute Canada

+	• Testing and continuous integration
+		Unittest for python
+		Googletest for c++
+		Continuous integration  with gitlab
+		Continuous integration with github

+## previous schedule below -> TODO: update above order with details from below..

 1.Linux ? how to get access through windows (virtual machine) - Ali and Uzair (13th September)

  Windows sub-system